LGBTQIA+ and Ally Resources

-- View the GSA/Pride and other diversity organizations.
+- View S.A.G.E. and other diversity organizations.

 Gender-inclusive housing allows for students to be permitted to have roommates and suitemates regardless of gender identity.
 Gender-inclusive housing recognizes however that gender exists on a spectrum and that there are, in fact, an infinite amount of genders and gender expressions.
 Gender-inclusive housing allows individuals who do not identify as their biological sex, identify as transgender, gender queer, non-binary, etc., or who are allies for these students and would just feel more comfortable in an inclusive, more diverse living environment to live together.